Sivaganga: Transport

-Sivaganga railway station is located in the east side of town, a Major stopping in the Manamadurai Junction - Karaikudi Junction - Tiruchirapalli junction branch line.
+Sivaganga railway station is located in the east side of town, a Major stopping point in the Manamadurai Junction - Karaikudi Junction - Tiruchirapalli junction branch line.
 All trains running in Chennai Egmore - Rameswaram section and Tiruchirapalli - Virudhunagar (via: Manamadurai) section make a technical halt here.
-People from surrounding localities like Ilayankudi, Devakottai, Thondi, Sarugani and Kalayarkoil found this station very helpful. also operating for goods service in order to reduce the rush in Our Nation's frontier railway main line (Virudhunagar, Madurai Jn, Dindigul, Tiruchy).
-Several Express trains and passenger trains are passing through the town and connecting with cities such as Karaikudi, Manamadurai, Paramakudi, Virudhunagar, Aruppukottai, Tenkasi, Shengottai, Rameshwaram, Ramanathapuram, Tiruchirapalli, Coimbatore, Erode, Tiruppur, Chennai Egmore, Thanjavur, Viluppuram, Cuddalore, Pudukottai, Virudhachalam, Varanasi, and Bhubaneswar.
+Citizens from surrounding localities like Ilayankudi, Devakottai, Thondi, Sarugani and Kalayarkoil use this station.
+The station also operates a 'for goods' service in order to reduce the rush in from the frontier railway main line (Virudhunagar, Madurai Jn, Dindigul, Tiruchy).
+Several Express trains and passenger trains pass through the town and connect with cities such as Karaikudi, Manamadurai, Paramakudi, Virudhunagar, Aruppukottai, Tenkasi, Shengottai, Rameshwaram, Ramanathapuram, Tiruchirapalli, Coimbatore, Erode, Tiruppur, Chennai Egmore, Thanjavur, Viluppuram, Cuddalore, Pudukottai, Virudhachalam, Varanasi, and Bhubaneswar.

-Other prominent Railway Junctions in the district are Manamadurai Junction (18 kms), Karaikudi Junction(50 kms) and Madurai Junction(60 kms).
+Other prominent Railway Junctions in the district are Manamadurai Junction (18 km), Karaikudi Junction(50 km) and Madurai Junction(60 km).
 So There are direct trains from Madurai connecting the important cities in Tamil Nadu such as Chennai, Coimbatore, Kanyakumari, Trichy, Tirunelveli, Karaikudi, Mayiladuthurai, Rameswaram, Thanjavur and Virudhachalam.
 Madurai has rail connectivity with important cities and towns in India.